Lamium (Dead Nettle) Growth and Care Guide

 Using Lamium in the Garden

-Lamium’s versatility makes it a valuable addition to many garden designs, offering both aesthetic appeal and practical benefits.
-Its ability to thrive in partial to full shade allows it to fill spaces where other plants struggle, making it a go-to choice for shaded gardens, woodland borders, and areas beneath trees and shrubs.
+Lamium’s versatility makes it one of the most useful shade perennials in the garden.
+It delivers both aesthetic appeal and practical function, especially in areas where sunlight is limited and plant options narrow quickly.
+Its ability to thrive in partial to full shade allows it to fill spaces where many flowering plants struggle, making it a dependable choice for woodland borders, foundation beds, and underplantings beneath trees and shrubs.

 Lamium’s trailing habit and dense foliage make it an exceptional ground cover for shady areas where other plants may struggle to thrive.
 Its ability to spread rapidly and root as it grows allows it to fill in bare patches of soil, creating a lush, carpet-like appearance.
 This natural ground cover not only prevents soil erosion but also suppresses weeds, reducing the need for manual weeding.

-Looking to grow Lamium, also known as Dead Nettle, in your garden?
+Looking to grow Lamium in your garden?
 At Garden Delivery, we offer premium Lamium plants known for their striking silver-marbled foliage and charming clusters of pink, purple, or white flowers.
 This fast-growing groundcover thrives in shade to part sun and is perfect for filling in under trees, along borders, or in woodland gardens.
-Lamium spreads gently but reliably, creating a soft carpet of color and texture that suppresses weeds while staying low-maintenance.
-Its long bloom period and attractive foliage make it a garden favorite from spring through fall.
-Add Lamium to your shade garden today for beauty, coverage, and ease.
+Add Lamium to your shade garden today!